 Also known as acute renal failure, acute kidney injury (AKI) refers to the sudden loss of excretory kidney function.
-It is evidenced by the accumulation of toxic metabolic products (urea and creatinine) in the body, by a reduction in the volume of urine not due to extra renal problems or both.
+AKI can be identified by the accumulation of toxic metabolic products like urea and creatinine in the body, a reduction in the volume of urine. or both.

 AKI occurs in several ways.
 Based on the various types, the incidence is as follows:

 - Renal causes – 35-70%

 - Post-renal causes – 5-20%

 Among these causes, ischemic or nephrotoxic insults are responsible for 80-90% of renal causes of AKI.

 Since AKI arises due to a failure in the kidney's ability to excrete substances, it is signaled by:

 - Increased levels of nitrogen metabolites in the blood